beckerwilliams/ssh-moduli-builder/README.md

 - OpenSSL version >=3.0.14

 ## Overview
-OpenSSH provides moduli generation capabilities via on platform `OpenSSH ssh-keygen`.
+OpenSSH2 provides moduli generation capabilities via on platform `OpenSSH ssh-keygen`.
 Rather than individually generating moduli across desired moduli key sizes, `SSH Moduli Generator` provides the means to generate a complete moduli file with similar distributions across moduli.
 Each run of ssh-keygen will produce about 25% of the moduli needed for a complete file.
 The included scripts, `export_bash_builder` and `export_csh_builder`, will launch 4 runs of `moduli-assembly` in parallel, sufficient to produce a complete ssh moduli file.